Tyndall Air Force Base: Reorganization, 1991–2018

 In 1991, Tyndall underwent a reorganization in response to the Department of Defense efforts to streamline defense management.
 Headquarters, First Air Force, what had predominantly been the Numbered Air Force for the Air National Guard, moved from Langley AFB, Virginia, to Tyndall.
 With the disestablishment of Tactical Air Command (TAC) in 1992, Tyndall was temporarily transferred to the Air Combat Command (ACC) and then to the Air Education and Training Command (AETC) in July 1993.

 The 21st century proved to be momentous for Tyndall AFB, because it was selected as the first home of the Air Force's newest aircraft, the F-22 Raptor.
 In 2002 the Chief of Staff of the Air Force changed the organizational structure of the 325th Fighter Wing from an objective type wing to a combat organization.
 This organization moved all maintenance activities under the 325th Maintenance Group and all support activities under the 325th Mission Support Group.

-Today, Tyndall is the home of the 325th Fighter Wing, providing training for all F-22A Raptor pilots.
+Early 2000's the 325th Fighter Wing would providing training for all F-22A Raptor pilots.
 In 2012, with the gaining of a combat-coded F-22 squadron, Tyndall AFB returned to Air Combat Command, after a 19-year tenure in AETC.